WyattBlue/auto-editor/resources/docs.md

  $ python auto-editor.py --version
 ```

-Get debug information regarding auto-editor.
-Including your python version, whether the your python is 64-bit or not, and your auto-editor version.
+Get debug information regarding auto-editor, including your python version, whether the your python is 64-bit or not, and the current version.

 ```terminal
  $ python auto-editor.py --debug